Jellyfish bloom: Causes

 A jellyfish bloom is defined as a substantial increase in a jellyfish population within a short time period; the result of a higher reproduction rate.
 Since jellyfish naturally have high reproductive rates, high-density blooms can occur as a result of both behavioral and ecological causes.

 The frequency of jellyfish blooms is currently being investigated to determine if global trends are increasing as climate patterns shift.
-Eutrophication, hypoxia, rising global ocean temperatures, coastal development, and overfishing, are suspected to be stimulating the growth of jellyfish populations.
+Eutrophication, hypoxic dead zones, rising global ocean temperatures, coastal development, and overfishing, are suspected to be stimulating the growth of jellyfish populations.
 Eutrophication, for example, provides an excess of nutrients, which leads to abnormally large algal blooms that support rapid jellyfish population growth.
 Algae that are not consumed eventually expire and are consumed by the microbial community, which may lead to hypoxia.
 Jellyfish can tolerate hypoxic conditions where more sensitive species cannot.
 Cultural eutrophication and the increasing hypoxia in the Gulf of Mexico, for example, appears to have also increased jellyfish populations.

 Spring and summer months typically have more jellyfish blooms because the warmer water temperatures cause jellyfish to reach sexual maturity more quickly.
 Rising global ocean temperatures may also contribute to the increasing jellyfish populations.

 Over-fishing of jellyfish predators releases jellyfish populations from top-down control.
 For example, reduced competition from small pelagic fish in the Black Sea due to fishing has led to an apparent increase in polyp proliferation, the earliest developmental stage of jellyfish.

 Coastal development has also created physical changes to coastal ecosystems that favor rapid jellyfish growth.
 Hard structures provide more space for jellyfish polyps to adhere to and develop on.
 Floating artificial structures increase shaded substrate area jellyfish polyps thrive on.
 Between 10,000 and 100,000 jellyfish polyps per square meter were directly or indirectly attached to artificial structures as counted in one investigation.
 Both increased substrate and nitrogen concentration in harbors favor higher polyp population densities.
 Jellyfish also thrive in dammed areas because they are more tolerant to variable salinity.